JuliaMath/Cubature.jl/README.md

 also implementing the Genz-Malik algorithm among other techniques, is [Cuba](http://www.feynarts.de/cuba/).)

-The `hcubature_v` technique is adapted from adapted from I. Gladwell, "Vectorization of one dimensional quadrature codes," pp. 230--238 in *Numerical Integration.
+The `hcubature_v` technique is adapted from I. Gladwell, "Vectorization of one dimensional quadrature codes," pp. 230--238 in *Numerical Integration.
 Recent Developments, Software and Applications*, G. Fairweather and P. M. Keast, eds., NATO ASI Series